JakeSteam/JakeSteam/README.md

 ## More

 Want to know more / get in touch / add me somewhere?
-[Full about me](https://jakelee.co.uk/about/).
+[More info](https://jakelee.co.uk/about/).